6.2.1. Confounding by indication

 Use of EPS for stratification or weighing overcomes the precision-related limitation of matching-based methods, allowing use of a larger proportion of the study population in the analysis.
 Fine stratification approach is based on defining large number (50 or 100) number of EPS strata, as described in A Propensity-score-based Fine Stratification Approach for Confounding Adjustment When Exposure Is Infrequent (Epidemiology 2017;28(2):249-57).

 High-dimensional Propensity Score Adjustment in Studies of Treatment Effects Using Healthcare Claims Data (Epidemiology 2009;20(4):512-22) discusses the high dimensional propensity score (hd-PS) model approach.
 It attempts to empirically identify large numbers of potential confounders in healthcare databases and, by doing so, to extract more information on confounders and proxies.
 Covariate selection in high-dimensional propensity score analyses of treatment effects in small samples (Am J Epidemiol.
 2011;173(12):1404-13) evaluates the relative performance of hd-PS in smaller samples.
 Confounding adjustment via a semi-automated high-dimensional propensity score algorithm: an application to electronic medical records (Pharmacoepidemiol Drug Saf.
 2012;20(8):849-57) evaluates the use of hd-PS in a primary care electronic medical record database.
 In addition, the article Using high-dimensional propensity scores to automate confounding control in a distributed medical product safety surveillance system (Pharmacoepidemiol Drug Saf.
 2012;21(S1):41-9) summarises the application of this method for automating confounding control in sequential cohort studies as applied to safety monitoring systems using healthcare databases and also discusses the strengths and limitations of hd-PS.
+High-dimensional propensity scores for empirical covariate selection in secondary database studies: Planning, implementation, and reporting (Pharmacoepidemiol Drug Saf.
+2023;32(2):93-106) provides an ISPE-endorsed overview of the hd-PS approach and recommendations on the planning, implementation, and reporting of hd-PS used for causal treatment-effect estimations in longitudinal healthcare databases.
+It contains a checklist with key considerations as a supportive decision tool to aid investigators in the implementation and transparent reporting of hd-PS techniques, and to aid decision-makers unfamiliar with hd-PS in the understanding and interpretation of studies using this approach.

 The use of several measures of balance for developing an optimal propensity score model is described in Measuring balance and model selection in propensity score methods (Pharmacoepidemiol Drug Saf.
 2011;20(11):1115-29) and further evaluated in Propensity score balance measures in pharmacoepidemiology: a simulation study (Pharmacoepidemiol Drug Saf.
 2014;23(8):802-11).
 In most situations, the standardised difference performs best and is easy to calculate (see Balance measures for propensity score methods: a clinical example on beta-agonist use and the risk of myocardial infarction (Pharmacoepidemiol Drug Saf.
 2011;20(11):1130-7) and Reporting of covariate selection and balance assessment in propensity score analysis is suboptimal: a systematic review (J Clin Epidemiol 2015;68(2):112-21)).
 Metrics for covariate balance in cohort studies of causal effects (Stat Med 2013;33:1685-99) shows in a simulation study that the c-statistics of the PS model after matching and the general weighted difference perform as well as the standardized difference and are preferred when an overall summary measure of balance is requested.
 Treatment effects in the presence of unmeasured confounding: dealing with observations in the tails of the propensity score distribution--a simulation study (Am J Epidemiol.
 2010;172(7):843-54) demonstrates how ‘trimming’ of the propensity score eliminates subjects who are treated contrary to prediction and their exposed/unexposed counterparts, thereby reducing bias by unmeasured confounders.